Towards Optimal and Expressive Kernelization for d-Hitting Set: Introduction

-Various problem kernels for \hs d have been developed~\citep{NR03,NRT04,Dam06,FG06,Kra09,Abu10,Mos10}.
-However, the problem kernels aiming for efficiency faced some problems: \citet{NR03} showed a problem kernel for \hs 3 of size~$\bigO(k^3)$.
-They implicitly claimed that a polynomial-size problem kernel for \hs d is computable in linear time, without giving a proof for the running time. \citet{NRT04} claimed that a problem kernel with $\bigO(k^{d-1})$~vertices is computable in $\bigO(k(|V|+|E|)+k^d)$~time, which, however, does not always yield correct problem kernels~\citep{Abu10}.
-The problem kernels of \citet{FG06} and \citet{Kra09} exploit the sunflower lemma by \citet{ER60} and are therefore expressive in our sense.
-However, their running times are only analyzed to be polynomial in the input size. \citet{Dam06} focused on developing small problem kernels for \hs d and other problems with the focus on preserving \emph{all} optimal solutions (so-called \emph{full kernels}). \citet{Abu10} showed a problem kernel with~$\bigO(k^{d-1})$~vertices for \hs d, thus proving the previously claimed result of \citet{NRT04} on the number of vertices in the problem kernel.
-The problem kernel of \citet{Abu10} may still comprise $\bigOm(k^{2d-2})$~hyperedges.\footnote{Although not directly given in the work of \citet{Abu10} itself, this can be seen as follows: the kernel comprises vertices of each hyperedge in a set~$W$ of pairwise ``weakly related'' hyperedges and an independent set~$I$.
-In the worst case, $|W|= k^{d-1}$ and $|I|= dk^{d-1}$ and each hyperedge in~$W$ has $d$~subsets of size~$d-1$.
-Then, each subset can constitute a hyperedge with each vertex in~$I$ and the kernel has $\bigOm(k^{2d-2})$~hyperedges.}
+Various problem kernels for \hs d have been developed~\citep{NR03,NRT04,Dam06,FG06,Kra09,Abu10,Mos10,FK14}. \citet{NR03} showed a problem kernel for \hs 3 of size~$\bigO(k^3)$.
+They implicitly claimed that a polynomial-size problem kernel for \hs d is computable in linear time, without giving a proof for the running time. \citet{NRT04} claimed that a problem kernel with $\bigO(k^{d-1})$~vertices is computable in $\bigO(k(\vernum{}+\edgenum{})+k^d)$~time, which, however, does not always yield correct problem kernels~\citep{Abu10}. \citet{Dam06} focused on developing small problem kernels for \hs d and other problems with the focus on preserving \emph{all} minimal solutions of size at most~$k$ (so-called \emph{full kernels}). \citet{FK14} presented a so-called \emph{streaming kernelization} for \hs d, which reads every hyperedge in the input hypergraph at most once and has logarithmic memory usage for fixed~$k$. \citet{Abu10} showed a problem kernel with~$\bigO(k^{d-1})$~vertices for \hs d, thus proving the previously claimed result of \citet{NRT04} on the number of vertices in the problem kernel. \citet[Section~7.3]{Mos10} built upon the work of \citet{Abu10} to show a problem kernel for \hs d that also comprises $\bigO(k^{d-1})$~vertices but, in contrast to the problem kernel of \citet{Abu10}, yields a subgraph of the input hypergraph.
+The problem kernels of \citet{Abu10} and \citet{Mos10} comprise $\bigOm(k^{2d-2})$~hyperedges in the worst case.\footnote{Although not directly analyzed in the works of \citet{Abu10} and \citet{Mos10}, this can be seen as follows: the kernel comprises vertices of a set~$W$ of ``weakly related'' hyperedges and an independent set~$I$.
+In the worst case, $|W|= k^{d-1}$, $|I|= dk^{d-1}$, and each hyperedge in~$W$ has $d$~subsets of size~$d-1$.
+Each such subset can constitute a hyperedge with each vertex in~$I$ and the kernel has $\bigOm(k^{2d-2})$~hyperedges.}